 Significant intercepts from the 2022 DD campaign.
 Hole locations are provided in UTM Zone 33S.
-Reported intercepts are drilled lengths while the true thickness of the mineralisation is estimated to range between 60 and 80 per cent of the drilled lengths.
-Further drilling is necessary to establish the true thickness of the mineralisation.
+Reported intercepts are drilled lengths while the true thickness of the mineralization is estimated to range between 60 and 80 per cent of the drilled lengths.
+Further drilling is necessary to establish the true thickness of the mineralization.

-2022 Widespread Exploration Program
+2022 Wider Exploration Program

-The majority of the exploration work completed by the Company has primarily been focused on further delineating the numerous high-grade (> 4% TREO) discoveries known as Zone 1, 2 and 3 respectively.
-Results from these programs further demonstrate the potential for significant REE mineralisation in the broader licence area.
+The majority of the exploration work completed by the Company has been focused on further delineating the numerous high-grade (> 4% TREO) discoveries known as Zone 1, 2 and 3 respectively.
+Results from these programs further demonstrate the potential for significant REE mineralization in the broader licence area.

-In June 2022, the Company focused exploration efforts in identifying new target areas within the broader Eureka Project.
-With the objective of identifying favourable geophysical and geological properties which mirror those of the original Eureka Zone discoveries and additional areas of potential mineralisation.
+In June 2022, the Company focused exploration efforts in identifying new target areas within the broader Eureka Project area.
+The objective was to identify favourable geophysical and geological properties which mirror those of the original Eureka Zone discoveries.

 The Company contracted Gregory Symons Geophysics ("GSG") in June 2022 to conduct a detailed high resolution ground radiometric survey.
-In total, 1,224 line kilometres ("km") of radiometric data was collected over two phases across seven (7) grids, with a line spacing 25 m in a north-south orientation.
-Orientation of radiometric survey lines is determined by topography to ensure the smoothest route for the detector.
-The system was mounted on a quad bike that was operated at 5 km/h to collect radiometric data up to 1Hz on a 5 x 7 km grid in two phases, collecting two times more data than what was collected with walk survey over the Eureka Carbonatite.
+In total, 1,224 line kilometres ("km") of radiometric data was collected during two phases across seven (7) grids, with a line spacing of 25 m in a north-south orientation.
+Orientation of radiometric survey lines was determined by topography to ensure the smoothest route for the detector.
+The system was mounted on a quad bike that was operated at a speed of 5 km/h to collect radiometric data of up to 1Hz on a 5 x 7 km grid in two phases, collecting twice the data than collected during the previous walk survey over the Eureka Project.

-- The data was collected with an MS-1000 Csl (1-liter) scintillation detector which is equipped with the Medusa Detector Operating System (mDOS) on an ALGIZ RT8 Android Tablet; - The Spectrometer and tablet communicating via Wi-Fi and are both mounted on a quadbike; - The embedded software on the sensor logs the DGPS (RTK-enabled) together with spectra, and it outputs K. U, Th values; - A handheld GPS also mounted on the quad bike was used to navigate through planned lines to survey.
+- The data was collected with an MS-1000 Csl (1-liter) scintillation detector which is equipped with the Medusa Detector Operating System (mDOS) on an ALGIZ RT8 Android Tablet; - The Spectrometer and tablet communicate via Wi-Fi and are both mounted on a quadbike; - The embedded software on the sensor logs the DGPS (RTK-enabled) together with spectra, and it outputs K. U, Th values; - A handheld GPS is also mounted on the quad bike and was used to navigate through planned lines to survey.

 Simultaneously to the radiometric survey, the Company contracted Remote Exploration Services ("RES") to conduct a high-resolution ground magnetic survey.
 A total of 1,151.5 line kilometres were completed at 25 m spacing in a NW orientation.
 RES utilised a GEMSys GSM19 Overhauser magnetometer to collect base data and another GEMSys GSM19 Overhauser magnetometer to collect walk data.
 The walk magnetometer was set to a sample frequency of 1 Hz while continuously walking along survey lines.
 This resulted in an along-line sample density of approximately 2 m.
 The objective of the ground magnetic survey was to better define the regional fabric and other structural features.
-Mineralisation in the Zone discoveries is interpreted to be parallel to the fabric of the host Etusis rock formation, and an improved understanding of this regional fabric would further aid in effective target delineation.
+Mineralization is interpreted to be parallel to the fabric of the host Etusis Formation, and an improved understanding of this regional fabric would further aid in effective target delineation.